Kidney cancer

 How is kidney cancer treated?

-The best type of treatment will depend on the type of kidney cancer you have, where it is, and how far it has spread (known as its stage).
+The most appropriate treatment will depend on the type of kidney cancer you have, where it is, and how far it has spread (known as its stage).

-If the cancer is found early, the main treatment is surgery to remove the tumour.
-Sometimes other techniques are used to kill the cancer, such as radiofrequency ablation (which uses high-energy radio waves to heat the tumour) or stereotactic body radiation therapy (which uses radiation to kill the cancer).
+If the cancer is found early, the main treatment is surgery to remove the tumour or affected kidney.
+Other techniques that can also be used to kill the cancer include radiofrequency ablation (which uses high-energy radio waves to heat the tumour) and radiation therapy (which uses radiation to kill the cancer).

-Sometimes, your specialist will recommend no treatment but will monitor the cancer very closely.
-This is known as ‘active surveillance’.
+Sometimes, your specialist will recommend no treatment at first, but will monitor the cancer very closely, so it can be treated if it starts to grow.
+This is known as 'active surveillance'.

-If the kidney cancer is more advanced and has spread, you will have a range of different treatments to control the cancer and manage any symptoms.
-These may include medicine that targets the cancer cells (targeted therapy), radiotherapy or medicine to help your own immune system fight the cancer (immunotherapy).
+If the cancer is more advanced and has spread, a range of treatments can be used to control the cancer and manage any symptoms.
+These may include medicines that target the cancer cells (targeted therapy), radiotherapy and/or medicine to stimulate your own immune system fight the cancer (immunotherapy).
 Chemotherapy is rarely used for kidney cancer.

 Living with kidney cancer

-You can live healthily with just one kidney.
-If you have had a kidney removed because of cancer, you will need to take care of your remaining kidney by:
+You can live a healthy life with just one kidney.
+If you have had a kidney removed due to cancer, you will need to take care of your remaining kidney.
+It is important to reduce your risk of developing conditions that can affect your kidney such as high blood pressure, heart problems and diabetes.
+You can do this by:

-If you have had both kidneys removed, you will need to have regular kidney dialysis to clean your blood.
-This will mean regular visits to hospital.
-You will also need to eat a special diet.
+If you have had a lot of kidney tissue removed (usually more than one kidney), you may need to have regular kidney dialysis to clean your blood.
+This may mean regular visits to hospital.

 After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
 If you are struggling, it is important to seek support from your doctor, a therapist or other people who have gone through cancer.